 Space risk management

-First of all, in order to analyse what Risk Management in space is, it is crucial to know the definition of risk.
+In order to analyse what Space Risk Management is, it is crucial to know the definition of risk.

 A risk is an uncertain event that influences the success of the project objectives.
 It can either be a single event or a series of occurrences that lead to the current project status.
 Overall, it is relevant to distinguish between threats, which can cause an adverse action to the project objectives, and opportunities, which might positively impact the project.

-One key aspect to be taken into consideration is the risk assessment from the cost point of view
+One key aspect to be taken into Space Risk Management is the risk assessment from the cost point of view

-For instance, in the statement of work, a cost is given, but the manager always requires a sum of money to be allocated for uncertain events.
+For example, the statement of work provides a cost, but the manager always allocates a sum of money for uncertain events.

-Threats can either be avoided altogether, for instance, by not participating in a particular high-risk business area, or reduced with adequate built-in risk control and containment measures from the start.
-Similarly, opportunities can be enhanced by staying up-to-day with current technological advancements or exploited to earn some profit.
+One can avoid threats by not participating in high-risk business areas or reduce them with proper risk control measures from the start.
+Similarly, staying up-to-date with current technological advancements can enhance opportunities or exploit them for profit.

-Risk ownership is divided among the owner and the actionee.
+Risk ownership divides the owner and the actionee.
 While the owner essentially knows what the risks are and controls that the company is able to solve them, the actionees are the ones that address a specific risk.

 The prime management standard of the European Cooperation for Space Standardization (ECSS) initiative, ECSS-M-00, places risk management in a crucial position among the standards defining management practices.